aliasdhacker/javacalc/README.md

 If this is your first time using java you should google "How to setup Java / JDK in windows"

  --Open a command line in windows (This can be done by holding down the windows button and pressing "R", then typing "CMD" in the box that appears.)
+(Newer windows versions just press "Windows Button" and type "cmd")
  --Navigate to the folder that contains this code.
  --Type 'javac JavaCalc.java' and press enter.
   --This  will compile the java class.
  --Once that has completed run the application by typing "java JavaCalc"

---I will happily answer any noob questions.
+--I will happily answer any questions.
 Andrew